lighthousemontessori/lighthousemontessori.github.io/admissions.md

 Once you have a space and you're ready to make the commitment you can <a href="https://www.legup.care/seattle/ballard/daycare/lighthouse-montessori/parent-contract">complete a contract here</a> and make the $500 deposit.
 This deposit will be applied to the tuition for your child's Kindergarten year.

-We'll also need a non-refundable deposit to hold your space.
-Make a check for $500 out to "Lighthouse Montessori" - it will be applied to the tuition for your child's kindergarten year.

 </div>
 <br/>
 <br/>